eviema/paginated-cache/README.md

 On initial load, an action creator will be called to initialise cache.
 A watcher saga intercepts the action returned, and a paird worker saga fetches 4 pages of cards (i.e. 48 cards) via an API call.
 The API call uses `axios` with configured parameters (e.g. page = 0, perPage = 48).
 After the response is received, the actual data inside will be extracted, processed and passed to another action creator for initial caching.

 For each subsequent caching request, 8 pages of cards are fetched in the worker saga via two API calls, with configured parameters (e.g. page = 1, perPage = 48; page = 2, perPage = 48).
 Relevant card data in the response will then be extracted, processed and passed to another action creator for a cache update.

-### Instructions to run the app locally

-Within your command line environment, change to the project directory.

-To run the app in the development mode, run

-##### `npm start`

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.

-You will also see any lint errors in the console.

-To launch the test runner in the interactive watch mode, run

-##### `npm test`

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Total time taken to build the app